vongoetz/omnifocus-google-docs/README.md

 Automatically generates agendas on Google Docs from pre-existing Omnifocus Projects.
 Extracts a series of Projects and Tasks from Omnifocus (Standard)'s local DB, writes them to a Google Doc, formats, and shares the created file with specified users.

 ## About
-If you're an Omnifocus user, you probably already know that it's a pretty robust project management system.
+If you're a user of Omnifocus, you probably already know that it's a pretty robust project management system.
 Only problem is - it's not easy to export the data out of Omnifocus and into any other program, which makes integration with other systems cumbersome, and difficult.
 Here we present a quick-and-dirty solution in Python,  which may be customized to suit your needs.

 ## Omnifocus Specifics
 How information is mapped between Omnifocus & Google Docs: